Fill one form and get quotes for cable assemblies from multiple manufacturers

 Introduction

 Due to the high operating frequency, the element spacing in the phased array is small, generally less than half the wavelength (~5 mm at 30 GHz).
-This compact spacing poses a challenge in integrating all necessary components - beamforming ICs, power distribution networks, digital routing, passive components, and antenna elements - while maintaining a low profile.
+This compact spacing poses a challenge in integrating all necessary components - beamforming ICs, power distribution network, digital routing, passive components, and antenna elements - while maintaining a low profile.
 Thermal management is also a significant concern, as active component heat is distributed across a smaller surface area.
 A multi-layer Printed Circuit Board (PCB) structure is employed to integrate all necessary components within the array lattice.

 Design Description